Marianne Martens, PhD

 - Co-Chair (2017-2018), Association for Library and Information Science Education (ALISE), Youth SIG

-- Co-Chair (2017-2018), Association for Library Service to Children, Notable Children’s Digital Media Committee
+- Co-Chair (2017-2018), Association for Library Service to Children, Notable Children’s Digital Media Committee (This is the inaugural committee established to evaluate emerging media formats for children)

 - Committee Member (2016-2017), Association for Library Service to Children, Nominating Committee